A History of Bible Training Institutions in

 Ampflwang set up its traditional carnival attractions, amusement rides and a large beer tent for the annual "Kirtag" celebration.
 The Catholic Church in town is dedicated to Mary, so

 There was to be lots of good old Austrian um-pah folk music, yodeling, and traditional dances with "Dirndl" dresses and "Lederhosen."
-She decided to take her little camera and get
+She decided to take her little

 pictures of the event.